 How to attract great restaurant candidates

-Before we cover how to determine whether or not a candidate is a fit during the interview, let’s cover how to attract great candidates.
+Before we cover how to determine whether or not a candidate is a good fit during the interview, let’s cover how to attract great candidates.

 Write a killer job ad

-Ensure that whoever reads your job description effectively communicates the role’s responsibilities and the timeline of the contract.
-It needs to be clear enough that potential candidates know what to expect, but not too long.
-A lengthy job description can turn off a lot of quality temporary restaurant hires.
+A good job description should be two things: honest and accurate.
+Ensure that the job description effectively communicates the role’s responsibilities and the duration of the contract.
+It should be clear enough that potential candidates know what to expect, but not too long.
 Here are the basic things you should include in your job ad:

-- A few sentences that describe your establishment, highlighting what makes it unique
+• A few sentences that describe your establishment, highlighting what makes it unique

-- No more than four sentences describing the role
+• No more than four sentences describing the role

-- A list (bullet points are easier to scan) of the role’s day-to-day responsibilities
+• A list (bullet points are easier to scan) of the role’s day-to-day responsibilities

-- A list of the required qualifications and bonus skills
+• A list of the required qualifications and bonus skills

-- A link or email address where the candidate can send their resume
+• A link or email address where the candidate can send their resume

-Be clear and honest with your job description.
+• Be clear and honest with your job description.
 This helps candidates make an informed decision, which ultimately increases your pool of serious potential hires.

 Post your job ad